23andMe: Direct-to-consumer genetic testing

 23andMe began offering direct-to-consumer genetic testing in November 2007.
 Customers provide a saliva testing sample that is partially single nucleotide polymorphism (SNP) genotyped and results are posted online.
 In 2008, when the company was offering estimates of "predisposition for more than 90 traits and conditions ranging from baldness to blindness", Time magazine named the product "Invention of the Year".

 After the sample is received by the lab, the DNA is extracted from the saliva and amplified so that there is enough to be genotyped.
 The DNA is then cut into small pieces, and applied to a glass microarray chip, which has many microscopic beads applied to its surface.
 Each bead has a gene probe on it that matches the DNA of one of the many variants the company test for.
 If the sample has a match in the microarray, the sequences will hybridize, or bind together, letting researchers know that this variant is present in the customer's genome by a fluorescent label located on the probes.
 Tens of thousands of variants are tested out of the 10 to 30 million located in the entire genome.
 These matches are then compiled into a report that is supplied to the customer, allowing them to know if the variants associated with certain diseases, such as Parkinson's, celiac and Alzheimer's, are present in their own genome.

 Uninterpreted raw genetic data may be downloaded by customers.
 This provides customers with the ability to choose one of the 23 chromosomes, as well as mitochondrial DNA, and see which base is located in certain positions in genes, and see how these compare to other common variants.
 Customers who bought tests with an ancestry-related component have online access to genealogical DNA test results and tools, including a relative-matching database.
 Customers can also view their mitochondrial haplogroup (maternal) and, if they are male or a relative shared a patriline that has also been tested, Y chromosome haplogroup (paternal).
-US customers who bought tests with a health-related component and received health-related results before November 22, 2013 have online access to an assessment of inherited traits and genetic disorder risks.
-Health-related results for US customers who purchased the test from November 22, 2013 were suspended until late 2015 while undergoing an FDA regulatory review.
+US customers who bought tests with a health-related component and received health-related results before November 22, 2013, have online access to an assessment of inherited traits and genetic disorder risks.
+Health-related results for US customers who purchased the test from November 22, 2013, were suspended until late 2015 while undergoing an FDA regulatory review.
 Customers who bought tests from 23andMe's Canadian and UK locations have access to some, but not all, health-related results.

 As of February 2018, 23andMe has genotyped over 3,000,000 individuals.
 FDA marketing restrictions reduced customer growth rates.
-As of December 2022, 23andMe has genotyped over 5,000,000 individuals.
+In February 2024, 23andMe said they had genotyped more than 14,000,000 individuals.

 23andMe is commonly used for donor conceived people to find their biological siblings and in some cases their sperm or egg donor.